sun33t/sun33t-cli/README.md

 # `npx sun33t`

-Get to lknow Suneet Misra using your command line
+Get to know Suneet Misra using your command line

 ## Usage